evhub/coconut/DOCS.md

 ### Backslash Escaping

 To allow access to the valid Python variable names `data`, `match`, and `case` in Coconut, those keywords may be backslash-escaped to turn them into the variables instead.
+Additionally, to provide more seamless integration with Python 3.5, the variable names `async` and `await` must also be backslash-escaped.

 ##### Example